 Prevent biological agents or bio-aerosols in the workplace

-Occupational exposure to bio-aerosols has been given too little attention, but that doesn’t make it any less dangerous.
+Occupational exposure to biological agents or bio-aerosols has been given too little attention, but that doesn’t make it any less dangerous.
 A Legionella infection is by far the best-known health complaint, but an allergic or toxic reaction can also indicate a biological contamination.
 Who is at risk and what can you, as an employer, do to protect your employees?

-Employees active in the food industry, arable farming, animal husbandry, recycling, textiles, and wood sectors are at a higher risk of contamination by inhalation of contaminated dust particles or droplets.
+Employees active in the food industry, arable farming, animal husbandry, recycling, textiles, and wood sectors are at a higher risk of contamination by inhalation of microorganisms like contaminated dust particles or droplets.
 But players of wind instruments, carwash staff, and beauticians can also come into contact with these.

 What are the health risks?

-• toxic inhalation fever
+• (toxic) inhalation fever

 • hypersensitive pneumonia